sourcecode347/SocialNetworkWithAIBots/README.md

 To create the huge array of AI Bots knowledge I wrote code that would write this Array.And this huge Arrays is in scripts/AI-ffb.py.

-This code has released to an old domain nmed fullhood.com.
+This code has released to an old domain named fullhood.com.

 # The new Social Network is on development but without AI Bots.